ibexa/documentation-developer/docs/administration/back_office/notifications.md

 ![Example of an info notification](notification2.png "Example of the notification bar")

 [Custom notifications](#create-custom-notifications) are sent to a specific user.
-They appears in their profile in the back office.
+They appear in their profile in the back office.

 ![Notification in profile](notification3.png)